opentorah/opentorah/collector/README.md

 ## Static / Dynamic ##

-Code in the `collector` module pre-generates the static store.alter-rebbe.org site and syncs it into the Google Cloud Storage bucket.

 We are moving towards making the site dynamic, so that we can add:
 - search functionality;
 - ability to modify the site.